PaddlePaddle/PaddleDetection/deploy/pipeline/docs/tutorials/ppvehicle_attribute_en.md

 5. There are two ways to modify the model path:

-    - Method 1：Convfigure different model paths in `./deploy/pipeline/config/infer_cfg_ppvehicle.yml`.
+    - Method 1：Set paths of each model in `./deploy/pipeline/config/infer_cfg_ppvehicle.yml`.
 For vehicle attribute recognition, the path should be modified under the `VEHICLE_ATTR` field.
     - Method 2: Directly add --model_dir in command line：

 ```bash